saleem-ahmed-313/LIFELINE-FOUNDATION-INTERVIEW-QUESTIONS/README.md

-# 🎓 DSA Questions — 4th Year Engineering / BCA / BSc Students
+# 🎓 DSA Questions — 4th Year Engineering / BCA / MCA / MSC / BSc Students
  ⚡ **Important Note:**
  - All **2nd Year questions (15)** and **3rd Year questions (10)** are **also included**.
  - You must be thorough with all previous questions before attempting this set.